LGBT+ Mental Health

 Current Research Projects

-These measures are distributed under the terms of the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (https://creativecommons.org/licenses/by-nc-sa/4.0/), which permits unrestricted non-commerical use, distribution, and reproduction in any medium, provided you give appropriate credit to the original authors and the source, provide a link to the Creative Commons license, and indicate if changes were made.
-If you transform or build upon the material, you must distribute your contributions under this same license as the original.
-Please send a copy of the report from your study to Dr Liam Timmins (email@example.com) if you use or adapt any of these scales.
+These measures are distributed under the terms of the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (https://creativecommons.org/licenses/by-nc-sa/4.0/), which permits unrestricted non-commercial use, distribution, and reproduction in any medium, provided you give appropriate credit to the original authors and the source, provide a link to the Creative Commons license, and indicate if changes were made.
+If you transform or build upon the material, you must distribute your contributions under the same license as the original.
+Please send a copy of the report from your study to Dr. Liam Timmins (firstname.lastname@example.org) if you use or adapt any of these scales.

 Timmins, L., Rimes, K. A. & Rahman (2017).
 Gender and Sexual Minority Microaggressions Scale [Measurement instrument].